 - 1. The minimum class size is five (5) drivers entered in that event.
-NOTE: A maximum of two (2) drivers may be entered in a single vehicle in a class. - 2.
-If any Open Class does not have the minimum of five (5) drivers entered and checked in by the close of registration on the evening before class competition, they will be bumped into a Bump Index Class for Super Challenge eligibility.
-If five (5) entered and checked in drivers do not make a start in class competition, the class will not be bumped and the class will not be eligible for the Super Challenge.
-There will be one Bump Class for the classes running in each Work Shift.
-For example, Bump Index Class B would be for the classes in Groups 3 and 4 that run during Work Shift B; if any of those classes are under subscribed (less than five drivers) they would be placed in Bump Index Class B. If that does not result in a fully subscribed Bump Class, those drivers would be merged into another Bump Class that has the least impact on event operations.
+Note: A maximum of two (2) drivers may be entered in a single vehicle in a class. - 2.
+If any Open Class does not have the minimum of five (5) drivers entered and checked in by the close of registration on the evening before class competition begins, they will be bumped into the Bump Index Class for Super Challenge eligibility.
+If five (5) entered and checked in drivers do not make a start in class competition, the class will be moved into the Bump Index Class at the earliest administratively feasible point in the competition, which may be after Heat 1 runs.
+If this situation is discovered in Grid, the drivers may be held from running until the time the Bump Index Class runs.
 Series class points will be awarded in the originally entered class based on their performance against other drivers in that class.
-Bump Index class drivers MAY not be eligible for contingency payment, as this is not always a recognized class by providers.
-If there are less than five (5) entrants in the Open Bump Class after all the merging of Bump Classes, those drivers will not be eligible for the Super Challenge.

-- 3. Following the procedures and conditions of Section 20.8.C.2 above, if L1, L2, or L3 do not have five (5) drivers, they will be bumped to a Ladies class in the following manner: L2 to L3, L3 to L1, and L1 to L3.
-If the bumping of these classes (L1, L2, and L3) does not produce a single Ladies class of minimum size (5), the Ladies Challenge will not be run and the Challenge points will be assigned based on qualifying position. - 4.
+Bump Index class drivers MAY NOT be eligible for contingency payment, as this is not always a recognized class by providers.
+If there are less than five (5) entrants in the Bump Index Class, those drivers will not be eligible for the Super Challenge. - 3.
+Following the procedures and conditions of Section 20.8.C.2 above, if L1, L2, L3, or L4 do not have five (5) drivers, they will be bumped to a Ladies class in the following manner: L4 to L3, L2 to L3, L3 to L1, and L1 to L3.
+If the bumping of these classes (L1, L2, L3, L4) does not produce a single Ladies class of minimum size (5), the Ladies Challenge will not be run and the Challenge points will be assigned based on qualifying position. - 4.
 Entries designed only to create a full class, will be accepted at the discretion of ProSolo® Officials.
-If such an entry creates a class without any premise of true competition, will not be accepted.
+If such an entry creates a class without any premise of true competition, that entry will not be accepted.
 Examples of unacceptable entries would include, but are not limited to, a rental car entry in the Race Tire Index classes or a tow vehicle in any category.
-Competitors are reminded that the minimum class size of five (5) was established to better ensure real competition and valid dial-in times for the Challenges. - 20.8.D Vehicle Entry and Changes - 1.
-A vehicle may be entered in no more than a total of two (2) classes, including Ladies classes, and any special event-specific classes (marque class, etc.). - 2.
-If the vehicle is entered in two (2) classes, it must be noted on the entry form so officials may devise the run order accordingly. - 3.
-Drivers may NOT change class after the close of registration check-in on Friday evening. - 4.
-Drivers can change to another car in their class during an event; however, they may NOT return to their original car after switching. - 5.
+Competitors are reminded that the minimum class size of five (5) was established to better ensure real competition and valid dial-in times for the Challenges.

+20.8.D - Vehicle Entry and Changes

+- 1. A vehicle may be entered in no more than a total of two (2) classes, including Ladies classes, and any special event-specific classes (marque class, etc.). - 2.
+If the vehicle is entered in two (2) classes, it must be noted on the entry form, so officials may devise the run order accordingly. - 3.
+Drivers may NOT change class after the close of registration check-in on the evening before competition begins. - 4.
+Drivers can change to another car in their class during the event.
+However, they may NOT return to their original car after switching if they had already presented themselves in the staging lanes in the original car during class competition. - 5.
 Once a driver in an index class makes their first run, that driver may only change to another car eligible for the same index class (L1, R2, etc.) for subsequent heats and not during a heat.
 If the index factor changes, all previous runs will be disqualified.
 Additionally, they may not return to the original car after switching. - 6.
 Any vehicle changes made after the close of registration check-in must be done in writing using the appropriate ProSolo® form and approved by the Chief Steward.